The Learning Center

 Students with language-based learning differences have difficulty learning in spite of having average to above average cognitive abilities and talents.
-The Learning Center will help elementary and middle school students overcome their weakness and harness their strengths allowing them to reach their full potential in school and in life.
-The Learning Center at Holy Rosary School will give children with learning disabilites an ideal educational environment that will empower them to become confident and academically successful students.
+The Learning Center helps elementary and middle school students overcome their weaknesses and harness their strengths, allowing them to reach their full potential in school and in life.
+The Learning Center at Holy Rosary School gives children with learning disabilities an ideal educational environment that will empower them to become confident and academically successful students.

 Goals & Objectives

-Provide individualized muli-sensory instruction for developing new pathways for learning to read, write and spell
+- Provide individualized multi-sensory instruction for developing new pathways for learning to read, write and spell

-Enable students to experience success and to accept and value themselves in safe, supportive environments by educating the mind, the heart, the body and the human spirit
+- Enables students to experience success and to accept and value themselves in safe, supportive environments by educating the mind, the heart, the body and the human spirit.

-Provide support and education to the families of our students
+- Provide support and education for the families of our students

-For more information about The Learning Center please call 901-685-1231 and ask for Anne Gardino or Darren Mullis.
+For more information about The Learning Center, please call 901-259-3263, and ask for Kim Schadrack.